 Dinuguan is always paired with newly cooked white rice or Puto, a Filipino rice cake.

 Below are various versions of Dinuguan.
 The first picture, is my sister's version of Dinuguan, with more and bigger cut of pork.
 I am actually amazed that they can buy fresh pig's blood in Houston, Texas where my sisters and my mom live

-This version has more sauce, with small pieces of meat and pork Intestines and Liver.
-Made my my sister-in-law's mom for our picnic.
+This version below has more sauce, with small pieces of meat and pork Intestines and Liver.
+Made by my sister-in-law's mom for our picnic.
 Lots and lots of green and red chilies.
 I will never get tired of eating Dinuguan.
 I always crave for it.

-Dinuguan served with war, rice in a school Canteen for students lunch
+Below is the Dinuguan with spicy banana chilies served with newly cooked rice in a school Canteen offered for students lunch.
+Yummy

 Below is the Dinuguan in one of the Fastfood shops in a big Mall in San Pablo City, Laguna.
-It only shows that, Dinuguan is always a part of traditional Filipino food, hence it is always offered in many Restaurants offering Filipino foods.
+It only shows that, Dinuguan is always a part of traditional Filipino food, hence it is always offered in many Filipino Restaurants offering traditional Filipino food.

-This version is made for the birthday party of the nephew, also in Texas.
-I love it so much because I have not eaten Bituka ng Baboy in a Dinuguan for a long time, plus, it was so oily and so spicy and so good to eat with hot rice
+This version is made for the birthday party of my nephew, also in Texas.
+I love it so much because I have not eaten Bituka ng Baboy (pork innards) in a Dinuguan for a long time, plus, it was so oily and so spicy and so good to eat with newly cooked white rice